DataAnalyticsEngineering/UMAT_2scale_LSDYNA/readme.md

 ## Compiling using docker

-- Obtain the new interface files from GitHub to `UMAT_2scale_LSDYNA` folder via
+- Obtain the new interface files from GitHub:
 ```
 git clone https://github.com/DataAnalyticsEngineering/UMAT_2scale_LSDYNA.git && cd UMAT_2scale_LSDYNA
 ```

-- Obtain `ls-dyna_smp_d_R12_0_0_x64_redhat65_ifort160.tgz` usermat package/object version of LS-DYNA from your local distributor of LS-DYNA.
-Here are some helpful links [[lsdyna-ansys](https://lsdyna.ansys.com/downloader-filter/),[](https://innovationspace.ansys.com/forum/forums/reply/235696/)].
-Move `ls-dyna_smp_d_R12_0_0_x64_redhat65_ifort160.tgz` to `UMAT_2scale_LSDYNA`
+- Obtain `ls-dyna_smp_d_R12_0_0_x64_redhat65_ifort160.tgz` usermat package/object version of LS-DYNA from your local distributor of LS-DYNA and place it in `UMAT_2scale_LSDYNA`.
+Here are some helpful links ([lsdyna-ansys](https://lsdyna.ansys.com/downloader-filter/),[ansys-forum](https://innovationspace.ansys.com/forum/forums/reply/235696/)).

-- Using a terminal, run one of the following commands to build the docker image, compile the new executable and enter the running container:
+- Using a terminal, run `0_run_in_docker.sh` to build the docker image and enter the running container:
-  - `docker-compose up --build -d && docker-compose run UMAT_2scale_LSDYNA && docker-compose down`
-  - `docker compose build --progress plain && docker run -it my_umat_lsdyna_image`

-- The new executable will be placed inside the docker container in `UMAT_2scale_LSDYNA/lsdyna_object_version/lsdynaumat`
+- Inside the docker container, run `1_setup_dyna.sh` to compile the new object version of LS-DYNA.
+The new executable will be placed inside the docker container in `UMAT_2scale_LSDYNA/lsdyna_object_version/lsdynaumat`

 ## Test cases:
+You can use `2_run_tests.sh` inside the docker container to run the following test cases:
 - External packages: test cases of these packages are included in `external_packages/test_*.sh`
   - `test_ttb.sh`
   - `test_forpy.sh`